Alfresco/docs-alfresco/content-services/community/install/ansible.md

 ## Set up Ansible

 A control node is required to run the playbook.
 You can use any computer as a control node that has Python installed.
-Usually, laptops, shared desktops, and servers can all run Ansible.
+Usually, laptops, desktops, and servers can all run Ansible.

 In the interest of keeping this guide simple, we'll use an AWS EC2 instance as the control node.
 The required steps are: